Working for a small business

 How do I apply?

-If you want to tap into this hidden jobs market, it's important to note that SMEs frequently fill vacancies through networking, word of mouth, applications on their own website, or through speculative applications.
+If you want to tap into this hidden jobs market, it's important to note that SMEs frequently fill vacancies through:

-When making a speculative application, research the companies that interest you to discover ways in which your skills and personality suits them.
+When making a speculative application, research the companies that interest you to discover how your skills and personality suit them.
 Your careers service can help with this.

 Openings can also be found through your university.
 Most have contacts with smaller businesses that can offer short-term placements with a view to longer-term opportunities.

-You'll find that social media is also a useful tool when uncovering vacancies, so do some research to discover if the small business you're interested in has a social media presence.
-Most will as it's a brilliant free marketing tool for their business.
+Social media is also a valuable tool for uncovering vacancies, so research to discover if the small business you're interested in has a social media presence.
+Most will, as it's a brilliant free marketing tool for their business.
 Connect with and follow their channels, but keep all interactions professional.
+Discover how to improve your LinkedIn profile.

 Find out more